akaAlbo/jerk_metrics/README.md

  - test_configs:
    directory for test configurations, each test is configured in one <test_config_name>.yaml file (e.g. `test1.yaml`)
+ - `application.launch`:
+   `launch`-file includes information about the ROS configs (e.g. 'saturn-ingolstadt' or 'ipa-apartment' environment config), and includes gazebo and RVIZ startup

 2. config:
   - robot_envs: